Utshav-paudel/300DaysOFMachineLearning-DeepLearning-LLM/README.md

 * Beam search in an algorithm that uses conditional probability to select most likely sentence by conisdering highest probability, number of possibility is determined by the parameter known as beam
 *   📚Resources
 [**Deep Learning Specialization**](https://www.coursera.org/specializations/deep-learning?)
+# Day137
+* Today I spended time reading research paper on text to speech tts, and learned about speech synthesis in detail and will be spending more time on it .